Neutron star evolution with the Bemfica-Disconzi-Noronha-Kovtun viscous hydrodynamics framework: BDNK formulation of relativistic viscous hydrodynamics

 is the shear tensor.
 Note that the new terms in \eqref{eq:vis_stress_tensor} contain first derivatives of the energy density and the four-velocity of the fluid.
 The viscous stress-energy tensor \eqref{eq:vis_stress_tensor} is not the most general one that arises from the field redefinitions considered in \cite{Bemfica:2017wps,Kovtun:2019hdm,Hoult:2020eho}.
 Here, we have already made the same choices of the coefficients in the derivative expansion as in \cite{Bemfica:2020zjp} to guarantee that the corresponding theory of relativistic viscous fluids is i) causal, ii) stable, and iii) strongly hyperbolic (hence locally well-posed), see Ref.~\cite{Bemfica:2020zjp} for the proofs.

 The terms $\tau_\epsilon$, $\zeta$, $\tau_p$, $\tau_Q$, $\beta_\epsilon$, $\eta$ in \eqref{eq:vis_stress_tensor} are known as transport coefficients and, in our particular case, they are functions of the energy density $\epsilon$.
-In principle, for each specific fluid, they should be computed from the microscopic theory, but in practice such computation is not feasible in general and they have to be determined from experiments.
 The coefficients $\zeta$ and $\eta$ determine the strength of the dissipative effects and they are the only transport coefficients that are independent of the choice of hydrodynamic frame at this order in the derivative expansion.
+In principle, one can compute them given a microscopic theory.
 This is the reason why these coefficients are regarded as the physical transport coefficients and they are given special names, namely the bulk viscosity and the shear viscosity, respectively.
 The coefficients $\tau_{\epsilon}$, $\tau_{p}$ and $\tau_{Q}$ are known as the relaxation times, as they determine the time scales over which the dissipation occurs.
 Finally, the coefficient $\beta_{\epsilon}$ controls the contribution of the energy density to the heat flux.
 The choice of transport coefficients corresponds to specifying a certain hydrodynamic frame.
 It is worth noticing that, for our choice of the viscous stress-energy tensor \eqref{eq:vis_stress_tensor}, some of the viscous contributions included within $\mathcal{A}$ and $\Pi$ (but not $\mathcal{Q}^{\mu}$) contain terms that are proportional to the ideal equations of motion.
 We will come back to this point below.

 At this stage, we make yet another special choice of field redefinitions at this order in derivatives.
 To ensure that $\mathcal{Q}^{\mu}$ is proportional to the zeroth order equation of motion \eqref{eq:ideal_eom_non_conformal2}, we choose $\beta_\epsilon = \tau_Q\,p'(\epsilon)$,\footnote{We note that \cite{Pandya:2022sff} made a similar choice in their more general setting.} so that